eclipse-archived/ceylon-lang.org/documentation/reference/operator/or-assign.md

 # #{page.title}

+The right-associative, binary `||=` operator is used to compute the logical *or* of two operands, assigning the result to the left-hand operand.

 ## Usage

-The right-associative, binary `||=` operator is used to compute the logical *or* of two operands, assigning the result to the left hand operand.
-For example:

     variable Boolean a = false;
     Boolean b = true;